coldmorning/File-Operation/README.md

 ## Describe:
-Pratice a simple version: os.walk<br>
+Practice a simple version: os.walk<br>
 We can search directory  in the directory tree.<br>

 ## Example: